LeeMorinUCF/ECP3004S21/demo_15_PP_Ch_12_Algorithms/README.md

 6
 ```

-Now what could we do we wanted to find the *two* smallest values?
+Now what could we do if we wanted to find the *two* smallest values?
 There is no method to do this directly,
 so we have to design an algorithm.
 As with any other function, start with the header.